kyma-project/cli/docs/user/tutorials/01-10-add-delete-modules.md

 # Adding and Deleting a Kyma Module Using Kyma CLI
-This tutorial shows how you can add a new module using Kyma CLI.
+This tutorial shows how you can add and delete a new module using Kyma CLI.

 > [!WARNING]
 > Modules added without any specified form of the custom resource have the policy field set to `Ignore`.